Life as a primary school teacher

 The thing that I hear more often than not is, 'it must be great having so many holidays throughout the year'.
 Well, yes it is.
 However, a good chunk of this time is spent assessing, completing admin jobs, planning, making resources, progress tracking and writing risk assessment forms.
 The summer holidays are a great chance to unwind, although the new term and your new class are never far from your thoughts.
 After all, the seating plans aren't going to write themselves and you really do need to thumb through all the paperwork that has been passed over to you.

-The school I teach in follows the primary national curriculum using Cornerstones for our topic content.
+The school I teach in follows the primary national curriculum with various schemes in place to cover content.
 The general premise being that the children are given a hook or stimulus for learning, before developing their skills within that particular area.
 It is really important that the school is consistent in its approach and we have many whole-school policies in place regarding learning, but it is also nice to be able to interject some of your own thoughts, ideas and experiences to proceedings.

 Challenges within the teaching profession are numerous and seemingly never-ending.
 With all the will in the world you will never reach the end of your to do list, so don't be disheartened when this happens.